Emmanuelamponsah/git-repo/README.md

 # git-repo
-New changes notice by Jenkins!!!
+My New changes notice by Jenkins!!!